User-friendly introduction to PAC-Bayes bounds

+is provided in Corollary 2.2 of~\citet{ger2009} in the case of the binary loss, and can be extended to any $[0,1]$-valued loss thanks to Lemma 3 of \citet{mau2004}. \end{proof}

-\end{thm} As discussed by the authors, $\mathcal{D}(p,q)=kl(p|q)$ leads to Theorem~\ref{thm:see:bound}, and $\mathcal{D}(p,q)=-\log[1-p(1-{\rm e}^{-C})]-Cq$ leads to Catoni's bound given in Theorem~\ref{thm:bound:catoni} above.
-This leads to a natural question: is there a function $\mathcal{D}$ that will lead to a strict improvement of Theorem~\ref{thm:see:bound}?
-The question is investigated in~\cite{foong2021tight}.
-Overall, it seems that no function $\mathcal{D}$ will lead to a bound that will be smaller, in expectation, than Theorem~\ref{thm:see:bound}, up to the $\log(2\sqrt{n})$ term.
+These derivations lead to a natural question: is there a function $\mathcal{D}$ that will lead to a strict improvement of Theorem~\ref{thm:see:bound}?
+The question is investigated by \citet{foong2021tight}.
+Overall, it seems that no function $\mathcal{D}$ will lead to a bound that will be smaller in expectation than the one in Theorem~\ref{thm:see:bound}, up to the $\log(2\sqrt{n})$ term.